 — The 7 Deadly Frauds of Economic Policy, page 14, Warren Mosler

 The delinking of tax revenue from the budget is a critical element that allows MMT to go off the “balanced budget” reservation.
-In a fiat money world, a sovereign government’s budget should never be confused with a household budget, or a state budget.
-Households and U.S. states must live within their means and their budgets must ultimately be balanced.
-A sovereign government with its own fiat money can never go broke.
-There is no solvency risk and the United States, for example, will never run out of money.
-The monopoly power to print money makes all the difference, as long as it is used wisely.
+In a fiat money world, a sovereign government’s budget should never be confused with a firm, household or a state budget.
+Firms, households and U.S. states must live within their means and their budgets must ultimately be balanced because they do not create their own currency.
+A sovereign government does create its own currency and money can never, involuntarily, go broke.
+There is no solvency risk.

 MMT also asserts that the federal government should net spend, again usually in deficit, to the point where it meets the aggregate savings desire of its population.
 This is because government budget deficits add to savings.
 This is a straightforward accounting identity in MMT, not a theory.
 Warren Mosler put it this way: